 The program is intended to train healthcare professionals and trainees from developing nations that are in their early-mid careers.
 The curriculum is designed in English for healthcare professionals with an advanced understanding of the biological sciences.
 Hence, research scientists (Ph.D.), physicians (M.B.B.S./M.D.), dentists (D.D.S./D.M.D.), dentist-scientists, nurses (M.S./Ph.D.), counselors (M.S./Ph.D.) and medical, dental and graduate school trainees can apply.
-Selected candidates will be fully sponsored (travel, local transportation in the United States, lodging and per diem) for the duration of the summit (Aug 29th - Sept.
-29th, 2018).
+Selected candidates will be fully sponsored (travel, local transportation in the United States, lodging and per diem) for the duration of the summit (Aug 28th - Sept.
+28th, 2019).
 Participants will share lodging quarters with another participant (same sex) to reduce costs.
-Attendance at all events is required.
-Self-sponsorship may be possible.
+Attendance on all days and of all events is required.
+Self-sponsorship may be possible, provided seats are available.